Metalnem/lftp-server/README.md

 ```
 $ ./lftp-server
 Usage of ./lftp-server:
+  -max-retries int
+	  The maximum number of sequential tries of an operation without success.
+Possible values: 1-100 (default 5)
   -n int
 	  Number of connections to use when downloading single file.
 Possible values: 1-100 (default 4)
   -o string